Ariege Pointing Dog

 Common inquiries about the breed

-Is the Ariege Pointer suitable for apartment living?
+Is the Ariege Pointing Dog suitable for apartment living?

 Are they good with children?

-Yes, they are known for their gentle and patient temperament with families.
+Yes, they are known for their gentle and patient nature, making them excellent companions for families, provided they are socialized early.

 View Official FCI Standard